SUMMARY OF RULES FOR CENTRE COMPETITION

 - Athletes wearing spikes should roll off high jump bags (which cost over $1,000 each) and not walk on them.

 - Starting blocks may be used at the discretion of the competitors, in the U10 age groups and above.
 However, if spikes are worn in laned events, then starting blocks MUST be used.
 This is to protect the track from being torn up.
+At LANSW Events, starting blocks allowed for U11 and older.

 - Each event will only be called twice.
 No individual will be called for an event.

-- Where insufficient numbers of competitors attend to compete in an event, age groups may be combined at the discretion of the Centre President.
+- Where insufficient numbers of competitors attend to compete in an event, age groups may be combined at the discretion of the Centre Committee.
 However, if a Centre Record is being attempted, then that age group may only compete with the same gender and/or younger age groups.
 This is to minimise the possibility of assistance occurring.

 - Athletes are expected to remain with their Age Manager for the duration of the event, unless otherwise directed.